Tools & calculators

 • Mixing mg and mL (entering volume where concentration is required)

-• Entering per-shot dose as weekly dose (double-splitting the dose)
+• Entering per-shot dose as weekly dose (double-splitting)

-• Changing dose and frequency at the same time (you won’t know what caused what)
+• Changing dose and frequency at the same time (you won’t know what did what)

-• Inconsistent injection timing (creates symptoms + lab noise)
+• Inconsistent injection timing (creates symptom noise + lab noise)

 1. Hold protocol stable for 6–8 weeks.

-4. Use the calculator to convert that change into an executable schedule.
+4. Use the calculator to turn that decision into an executable schedule.

 5. Re-test 6–8 weeks later to confirm trend.